cafeibit/Azure-Data-Engineering/README.md

 * To implement partitions are organized in Azure Cosmos DB and how to choose an appropriate partition key for your solution.
 * To develop client and server-side programming solutions on Azure Cosmos DB.
 * <a href="../SynapseAnalytics/CosmosDB/README.md">Data Engineering with Azure Cosmos DB using Synapse Analytics</a>
+* <a href=""../Databricks/readme.md">Process streaming data with Azure Databricks structured streaming</a>